Configuration

 • user_scripts_dir (DirectoryPath | None): Path to directory containing user scripts for command execution

 • inorbit_robot_key (str | None): Robot key for InOrbit Connect robots.
+Required unless api_key is provided.
 See API documentation

 • metrics (MetricsConfig): Optional Prometheus metrics endpoint.
 Disabled by default.
 See Metrics for the full guide and MetricsConfig for the field list.